Genetics Graduate Program Training

 Non-Thesis MR Degree

 The Master of Genetics degree is a non-thesis, non-research degree.
 Students seeking this degree are often employed full-time and are seeking to improve their professional credentials.
 It is possible for students to complete this degree as a part-time student; however, courses are currently only offered during the day.
-Full-time Master of Genetics students generally completes their program within 2 years.
+Full-time Master of Genetics students generally complete their program within 2 years.